nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### Setting Biometrics: `set biometrics`

 Sets user biometrics in TracknFit

 Format: `set biometrics /{age} /{gender} /{height} /{activity level}`

-* age, height, weight and fat percentage should be integer values
+* age, height and activity level should be integer values
 * age must be less than 120
 * gender can only be female, male or others
 * height should be in units of cm and cannot exceed 300cm